samtby/VaxThrash/_README.md

 1 Rule : Don't Fall!

-How to Win ? : Go to the Flag ->
+How to Win ? : Go to the Flag.

 Enemy :
 Blocs (Falling, Invisible, Push, Interuptor, maybe more...) / Lava (Water, Chemical Waste, Other...).